technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 We are talking here about devices that send small a data packets (keyword: narrow band) in regular intervals - usually at intervals of a few minutes, **not in real time** - over long distances with low energy consumption.
 No data-intensive packets, such as photos or videos, may be transmitted at too short intervals, since the Federal Network Agency regulates how much **Airtime** the LoRaWan may occupy on the 868 MHz frequency: **Maximum 1%**.
 Nevertheless, the fields of application for LoRaWan are versatile.

-&nbsp;

 ## Explore LoRaWan together with the CityLAB

 The last two workshops of the so called 'Offene Werkstatt' in [CityLAB Berlin](https://www.citylab-berlin.org/) were dedicated to the topic **GPS Tracking with LoRaWan**.
-The participants were guided through our [instruction on GitHub](https://github.com/technologiestiftung/workshops/blob/master/HowTo_GPSTracker.md) with appropriate hard- and software and finally – with the help of LoRa-Nodes, but also smaller components like the [Dragino LoRaBee](https://www.dragino.com/products/lora/item/109-lora-bee.html) – data was transferred via the LoRa-Net.
+The participants were guided through our [instruction on GitHub](https://github.com/technologiestiftung/werkstatt) with appropriate hard- and software and finally – with the help of LoRa-Nodes, but also smaller components like the [Dragino LoRaBee](https://www.dragino.com/products/lora/item/109-lora-bee.html) – data was transferred via the LoRa-Net.

 In the last workshop we built an optimized tracker.
 In contrast to the LoRa nodes, the individual components were put together so that we ended up building a very robust variant (soldered) with a very small packing size.